A 'successful failure': SpaceX's Starship achieves liftoff, loses contact mid-flight

 It worked!
 Kind of.

-McDowell says given that Starship separated from its booster and kept flying, this test should be considered a "successful failure," even though it eventually exploded.
+McDowell says given that the first stage worked, and Starship separated from its booster and kept flying, this test should be considered a "successful failure," even though it eventually exploded.

 Quilty believes that SpaceX's business won't be affected by the test.
 The company is currently dominating the market for launching commercial satellites, thanks in part to past innovations, like a first stage that can land vertically on a barge.
 "They're doing absolutely fine without Starship," he says.